snowe36/catalyst_atlas/README.md

 ## Limitations

-- Design case study currently ships with **mock** generator / AF metrics unless external ProteinMPNN + ColabFold outputs are imported — do not read mock Δ-vs-WT as catalytic improvement
+- Design case study reports a **real** ProteinMPNN + ColabFold campaign on 8 enzymes (88 structures); CPU `--mock` remains for CI smoke only — proxies ≠ measured catalysis
-- Score axes are **proxies** (geometry / pLDDT-like confidence / ESM plausibility), not measured catalysis — `chemistry_constraint_score` ranks constraint satisfaction, not proven chemistry preservation
+- Score axes are **proxies** (AF catalytic geometry vs WT AF / pLDDT / ESM plausibility) — `chemistry_constraint_score` ranks constraint satisfaction, not proven chemistry preservation
-- Redesign panel is small (~8–10 enzymes), not a full-atlas ProteinMPNN campaign
+- Redesign panel is small (**8** enzymes), not a full-atlas ProteinMPNN campaign; **no MD** in this repo
 - Expanded atlas is still curated-scale (n=1157), not proteome-wide
 - Fold-cluster scores are **split-sensitive** (ESM-2 and ESM+GNN both move ±0.06 across three seeds)
 - Random-graph ablation: geometry-specific gains are **not yet established** (shuffled nodes ≥ catalytic graphs on seed 7)
 - Convergent-chemistry audit is small (**n≈26–29**) — useful, not decisive
 - Labels are ontology families / patterns, not full kinetic schemes
 - Chemistry cards cite pattern / cofactor / fold-span evidence — not full mechanistic checklists

+---

+## Conclusions

+This project demonstrates an end-to-end workflow for mechanistically constrained enzyme redesign.
+Starting from curated catalytic sites, the pipeline generates shell-only sequence variants, prioritizes candidates using inexpensive chemistry-aware filters, and reserves expensive structure prediction for a small shortlist.
+In a real ProteinMPNN + ColabFold campaign spanning eight enzymes, the workflow reduced 779 generated variants to 80 evaluated structures while preserving catalytic identity and near–wild-type catalytic geometry.
+The contribution is the design framework and evaluation strategy rather than claims of improved enzymatic activity.

 ---